 Disasters happen, and disaster preparedness tips help people save their own lives.
 Because of that, it’s vital that people take the time to review and analyze their situation.
 When they do, they will find themselves better able to overcome the disasters, emergencies, etc. To prepare, it’s a good idea to think about the seven points discussed below in the Disaster Preparedness Tips podcast episode.
-The seven preparedness tips are:

-Disaster Preparedness Tips #1: Perform a Personal Risk Assessment
+Perform a Personal Risk Assessment

 A personal risk assessment will help you identify the major disasters and emergencies that you should prepare for.
 After all, if you live in Miami, preparing for a blizzard may not be a very good use of resources.
 However, preparing for a hurricane is probably an excellent use of your resources.
 Similarly, if you live in California, you’ll probably want to focus on earthquakes and wildfires rather than tornados.
 It’s important to remember also to consider situations that many people don’t typically prepare for, such as a pandemic, or another often overlooked possibility.

 If you’d like to check out other possible scenarios to make sure you’ve done a thorough job with your risk assessment, you can go to the Red Cross website.
 I’ll have a link in the show notes.
 When you get to the Red Cross site, you’ll find a long list of potential disaster scenarios along with tips to help you prepare for each possible scenario.
 It’s well worth the time to check it out.